 Model Asthma Policy

 Asthma is a condition that affects the airways – the small tubes that carry air into and out of the lungs.
-Asthma symptoms include coughing, wheezing, tightness of the chest, and shortness of breath – however, not every child/young person will get these symptoms.
+Asthma symptoms include coughing, wheezing, tightness of the chest and shortness of breath – however not every individual will get these symptoms.

 Asthma sufferers have airways that are almost always red and sensitive (inflamed).
 Their airways can react badly when the individual has a cold or other viral infection or comes into contact with an asthma trigger.

 A trigger is anything that irritates the airways and causes the symptoms of asthma to appear.
 There are many triggers including, colds, viral infections, house-dust mites, pollen, cigarette smoke, furry of feathered creatures, exercise, air pollution, laughter and stress.
 Asthma is different in each individual and young people should try to get to know their own triggers and stay away from them or take precautions.

 When someone with asthma comes into contact with a trigger that affects their asthma the airways do three things.